NPetersenDK/IsoToMKV/README.md

 1) PowerShell 2.0 or higher
 2) MakeMKV in a licensed / beta version.
 You can find MakeMKV here: https://www.makemkv.com/
 3) A little bit of brain to understand the script

+# What this script does
+1) Checks for ISO-files in the $MakeMKVLocation parameter: No subdirectories are being checked.
+Making MKV look for Titles over 2500 seconds (40 minutes - can be changed in script)
+2) Converting them to MKV to the destination ($ExportLocation)
+3) Renaming title_t00 to the file name of the ISO.

+All actions are logged in a file named: IsoToMKV-timestamp.txt that are placed the same place as the script.

 ## How to use:
 Open the script and change these two variables: $MakeMKVLocation and $ExportLocation